 Bringing art and science into dialogue

+The originality of the project lies - among other things - in the way art and science are brought into dialogue.
 Anne-Caroline Prévot, director of research at the CNRS and researcher at the Museum of Natural History, explains two of the observations that motivated the project.
-The first observation is that the main paths and ways of thinking suggested by scientific rationality ‘do not allow us today to address the challenges of the environmental crisis and to consider the sustainable development of life on Earth’.
+The first observation is that the main paths and ways of thinking suggested by scientific rationality ‘do not allow us today to address the challenges of the environmental crisis, and to consider the sustainable development of life on Earth’.
 The second observation is that mainstream science fiction ‘is very limited when it comes to telling a new narrative about nature and biodiversity’.
 Science fiction, the literature format that gives us glimpses of possible futures, struggles to engage with today’s ecological issues: ‘It makes sense that artists don’t know the extent and complexity of these problems’, says Anne-Caroline.

 Opening up imagination, thinking outside the box

 One of the steps to take in order to open up imagination is to engage in experiments, without knowing what will come out of them.
 While working on their imagined futures, students are not constrained by criteria of plausibility or desirability.
 The goal is not to identify futures that are likely to occur, but to open the mind and body to unsuspected possibilities, to be ready to be surprised.
 Imagination is key: ‘Working with art and imagination is essential, we have to move beyond the predictive aspect of anticipating the future’, says Anne-Caroline.
 She adds: ‘When we imagine possible futures beyond the scientific framework, we have liberty to invent weird worlds.
 The idea was to create an environment conducive to experimentation.’
 Here, weird is not a bad word.
 According to the Cambridge Dictionary, weird means: ‘very strange and unusual, unexpected’.
 It appears to be the only way to propose new civilizational paths for the future.